iBaa/PlexConnect/support/IOS_jailbreak/readme.txt

 If on iOS 6.1.3-6.1.5 run this via mobileterminal "./fix.bash"
-  This fixed it for launchtl load plexconnect at boot "./unfix.bash"
+  This fixes launchtl to load plexconnect at boot "./unfix.bash"
   To remove and restore PlexConnect.bash if needed